sage-code/maj/basic.md

 You can use `fon ubi` instead of `loka`.

 * fon ubi cu ubi? = from where to where!
-* fon hir cu ibo! = from here to there!
+* fon aqi cu ala! = from here to there!

 ## Responses